CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: CARLA

-Where $\phi_p(\cdot)$ is the learned feature representation neural network, $\lVert \cdot \rVert_2^2$ denotes the squared Euclidean distance, and $\alpha$ is a margin that controls the minimum distance between positive and negative samples.
+\end{small} Where $\phi_p(\cdot)$ is the learned feature representation neural network, $\lVert \cdot \rVert_2^2$ denotes the squared Euclidean distance, and $\alpha$ is a margin that controls the minimum distance between positive and negative samples.
 The objective of the pretext triplet loss function is to decrease the distance between the anchor sample and its corresponding positive sample while simultaneously increasing the distance between the anchor sample and negative samples.
 This approach encourages the model to learn a representation that can differentiate between normal and anomalous time series windows.

 Our approach empowers the model to learn similar feature representations for temporally proximate windows.
 Since the majority of data is normal, the model captures temporal relationships of normal data through learning similar representations for normal windows that are temporally proximate.
-Furthermore, by introducing anomalies into the system, the model can learn a more effective decision boundary, resulting in a reduced false positive rate and enhanced precision in identifying anomalies when compared to current state-of-the-art models.
+Furthermore, by introducing anomalies into the system, the model can learn a more effective decision boundary, resulting in a reduced false positive rate and enhanced precision in anomaly detection compared to current state-of-the-art models.

 The output of Part One includes a trained neural network (ResNet) $\phi_p$ and a list of anchor and negative samples stored in $\mathcal{B}$.